bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

     [GetUserSelectableTypeInfo].
 *   Add to the `SyncModelTypes` enum in [`enums.xml`][enums] and to the `SyncModelType` suffix in [`histograms.xml`][histograms].

+After you have completed the first two points of the checklist (i.e. the proto changes), there are also some server-side integration steps to be done.
+Reach out to chrome-sync-dev@google.com for details about that.

 [protocol]: https://cs.chromium.org/chromium/src/components/sync/protocol/
 [ModelType]: https://cs.chromium.org/chromium/src/components/sync/base/model_type.h